 The role of the Audit Committee is to maintain an oversight of the Rutland Learning Trust’s governance, risk management, internal control and value for money framework.

-It will report its findings annually to the and the Accounting Officer as a critical element of the Rutland Learning Trust’s annual reporting requirements.
+It will report its findings annually to the Trust Board and the Accounting Officer as a critical element of the Rutland Learning Trust’s annual reporting requirements.
 The Audit Committee has no executive powers or operational responsibilities/duties.

 The duties of the Audit Committee are to: